ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 </div>
 ```

-A usable configuration will provide `NewsArticle` typed item with `isAccessibleForFree` property and a subitem of type `Product` that specifies the `productID`.

-In this example:

-1. The product ID is "norcal_tribune.com:basic" (`"productID": "norcal_tribune.com:basic"`).
-2. This document is currently locked (`"isAccessibleForFree": false`).

-The configuration is resolved as soon as `productID` and `isAccessibleForFree` are found.
-It is, therefore, advised to place the configuration as high up in the DOM tree as possible.

 ## Attributes
 ### `subscription-action`

-An action declared in the "actions" configuration can be marked up using `subscriptions-action` attribute.
+In order to present the Reader with specific experiences, the Publisher provides specific actions which are declared in the "actions" configuration and can be marked up using `subscriptions-action` attribute.

 Available values:
 - `login`: this will trigger the [Login page][4] of the selected service.
 - `subscribe`: this will trigger the [Subscribe page][5] of the selected service.

-For instance, this button will execute the "subscribe" action:
+For example, this button will execute the "subscribe" action:

 ```html
 <button subscriptions-action="subscribe" subscriptions-display="EXPR">